sigasi/sigasi_insights/content/vscode/setup.md

 * The extension requires a Java Runtime
 * The Java runtime must be 64-bit.
 Make sure to use **JRE 11** or **JRE 17**
 * You can check your Java version with `java -version`
 * Java can be downloaded from several sources, a.o.
-[Adoptium](https://adoptium.net/releases.html?variant=openjdk11&jvmVariant=hotspot)
-* Choose the _OpenJDK 11 x64 JRE_ for your OS
+[Adoptium](https://adoptium.net/releases.html?variant=openjdk17&jvmVariant=hotspot)
 * Make sure the `java` executable is available in the `PATH` environment variable

 ## Installation